NorthArrowResearch/sandbar-analysis-workbench/docs/Technical_Reference/database_object_model.md

 nav_order: 1
 ---

-The GCMRC Workbench relies a [SQLite](https://www.sqlite.org) database that is installed on each user's computer along with the Workbench software.
+The GCMRC Workbench relies on a [SQLite](https://www.sqlite.org) database that is installed on each user's computer along with the Workbench software.
 The software interacts with this database directly and is the only database that users need to run the software.
 It contains all the lookup information required to run the sandbar analysis, as well as the results of any sandbar analysis model runs that an individual users has performed.

 ## SQLite Database